“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 “Well.
 Maybe you can give me a treat if I don’t cry, afterwards.”

-He looks at Camille.
+He looks at the other vampire.
 “Do you happen to have an image of my old face in your phone, or something?”

-GM: His sire only gives that question a thin smile.
+GM: She only gives that question a thin smile.

-GM: “Well done,” Camille purrs.
+GM: “Well done,” the female vampire purrs.
 “Veiling can also be used to resume your old face, should the need arise.”